 You might not be breathing or have weak breathing for many reasons, including:

 Brain problems: Head injury Head Injuries , stroke Stroke A stroke is a sudden brain problem that happens when a blood vessel in your brain either gets blocked or breaks open and bleeds.
-Part of your brain stops getting blood.
-Brain tissue that doesn't... read more , ALS (amyotrophic lateral sclerosis) Amyotrophic Lateral Sclerosis (ALS) Your muscles move when your brain sends a signal to them through your nerves.
+As with all organs in the body, the brain needs oxygen and nutrients... read more , ALS (amyotrophic lateral sclerosis) Amyotrophic Lateral Sclerosis (ALS) Your muscles move when your brain sends a signal to them through your nerves.
 Motor neurons are the nerves that send your muscles the signals to move.
 Signals travel from the brain through your... read more

 Lung problems: Asthma Asthma Asthma is a condition in which the breathing passages (airways) in your lungs get narrow.
 When the airways are narrow, it's hard to breathe.
 Breathing often makes a squeaky sound called wheezing... read more , COPD (chronic obstructive pulmonary disease) Chronic Obstructive Pulmonary Disease (COPD) COPD is a disease in your lungs that makes it hard to breathe.
 It's hard to push air out of your lungs.
 Difficulty pushing air out is called chronic airflow obstruction.
 Smoking cigarettes is... read more , severe pneumonia Pneumonia Pneumonia is an infection deep in your lungs.
 The infection involves the small air sacs in your lungs (alveoli).
 Pneumonia is different from infection of the air passages (bronchi) in your lungs... read more

 Heart problems: Cardiac arrest Cardiac Arrest and CPR Cardiac arrest is when the heart stops pumping blood and oxygen to the brain and other organs and tissues.
 Sometimes a person can be revived after cardiac arrest, particularly if treatment is... read more , heart failure Heart Failure Your heart pumps blood to carry oxygen and nutrients to the rest of your body.
 Heart failure is when your heart doesn’t pump blood as well as it should.
 It doesn’t mean your heart has stopped... read more